kakkarpulkit/ReadMeABook/documentation/phase3/file-organization.md

 - Ensures Plex can match audiobooks correctly
 - Writes metadata from Audible/Audnexus (known accurate)
 - Prevents "[Various Albums]" and other metadata issues
+- Embeds ASIN directly in audio files for better identification and matching

 **Tech Stack:**
 - ffmpeg (system dependency - included in Docker image)